CMO Forum is an exclusive, invitation-only network bringing together over 100 of the most experienced and influential marketing leaders worldwide.

 CMO Forum sets out to tackle the biggest challenges facing our ecosystem.
 Issues of trust bedevil both brands’ relationships with their audiences and their industry partners.
 Marketing transformation is significantly impacting global, regional and local marketing structures and capabilities.
 Data-driven marketing presents as many risks as it does opportunities.

 For all the talk of customer-centricity, most members of the CMO Forum admit that they are still on a journey towards realising this vision.
-That’s why this group has helped to develop and champion WFA’s flagship initiative, Project Reconnect.
+That’s why this group has helped to develop and champion WFA’s flagship initiative, Better Marketing (formerly Project Reconnect).

 Primary areas of focus